sfid98/Obsidian-note/CRYPTOGRAPHY/Digital Signature Algorithm (DSA).md

 DSA is a federal information processing standard for digital signatures.

-The three principal differences with respect to the ElGamal digital signature algorithm are the following.
+The three principal differences with respect to the [[Elgamal Digital Signature Scheme]] are the following.
 - The use of a hash function.
 - Computations performed in a subgroup of $Zp \backslash \{0\}$  so that they are faster
 - a new parameter q in the public key and a new meaning for $\alpha$ and $a$.